Why Does Game Character Rigging Often Break the Animation Pipeline?

 Avatar Mask

-Avatar Mask is a tool for partial animation application.
-For example: lower body plays running animation, upper body plays shooting.
+Avatar Mask is a tool for partial application of animations.
+For example: the lower body plays a run animation, the upper body plays a shoot animation.
 Without Avatar Mask, these states conflict.
+The correct Animator Controller structure for a shooter:

 Base Layer (Full Body weight: 1.0)